-If you can make time for it, start looking at past questions early.
+If you can make time for it, start looking at interview questions early.
 This will prepare you well for medical interviews.
-You can find many past questions as free resources all over the internet.
-Some universities even release medical interview questions they’ve asked in the past.
-You can certainly gain access to a great quantity of quality questions from the MedEntry UCAT courses and medical interview courses.
+You can find many questions online.
+You can also gain access to a great quantity of quality questions from the MedEntry medical interview courses.

 Your approach to these questions is important and should be varied.
 As indicated in tip 3 above you should definitely have someone ask you them in a proper interview situation.
-In addition to this, you might take notes on the major themes of these questions or simply read through them and think about how you might respond.
+In addition to this, you might take notes on the major themes of these questions or simply review them and note down / reflect on how you might respond.

 This serves a psychological purpose as much as an educational one.
-Once you have enrolled in a medical interview course or a UCAT preparation course with medical interview resources, there is no longer a barrier between you and your capacity to prepare for medical interviews.
+Once you have enrolled in a medical interview course, there is no longer a barrier between you and your capacity to prepare for medical interviews.
 Furthermore, students often leave their medical interview preparation to the last minute, however, if you have the resources at hand, you can remind yourself of the need to practice regularly.

-Doing little bits of preparation regularly and starting early in the year is really quite simple and very achievable for even the hardest working student.
-So perhaps you can try and employ some of these tips, semi-regularly, from early on in the year.
+Doing little bits of preparation regularly and starting relatively early is really quite simple and very achievable for even the hardest working student.
+So perhaps you can try and employ some of these tips, semi-regularly, from now on.
 If you do I promise that you will be more prepared than the vast majority of students for the medical interview.

 Written by Jeremy, who is currently studying medicine at Monash University.